-287. Pursuant to California Civil Code section 1782(a), Plaintiffs' counsel will notify Defendants in writing by registered mail, return receipt requested, to the place where the transaction occurred or to Defendants' principal place of business within California, of the particular violations of Civil Code section 1770 and demand that they rectify the problems associated with the actions detailed above and give notice to all affected consumers of Defendants' intent to act.
-If Defendants fail to take necessary and appropriate action to rectify their violations of the CLRA within thirty (30) days of Plaintiffs' notice, Plaintiffs will amend this Complaint to seek actual, punitive, and statutory damages as appropriate against Defendants under the CLRA.
-At this time, Plaintiffs seek an injunction for Defendants' violation of the CLRA to enjoin Defendants' methods, acts, and practices of deceiving customers through their false and misleading pricing scheme as outlined above.
+307. Pursuant to California Civil Code section 1782(a), Plaintiffs' counsel will notify Defendants in writing by registered mail, return receipt requested, to the place where the transaction occurred or to Defendants' principal place of business within California, of the particular violations of Civil Code section 1770 and demand that they rectify the problems associated with the actions detailed above and give notice to all affected consumers of Defendants' intent to act.
+Plaintiffs seek actual damages, restitution, and punitive damages against Defendants under the CLRA for harm suffered in an amount to be proven at trial.
+Plaintiffs further seek an injunction for Defendants' violation of the CLRA to enjoin Defendants' methods, acts, and practices of deceiving customers through their false and misleading pricing scheme as outlined above.
+In addition, Plaintiffs seek any other relief that the Court deems proper pursuant to the CLRA.

-288. As noted above in the class definition, the Nationwide Class excludes

-California purchasers of Defendants' products during the respective class periods defined above.
-Although there are no California purchasers in the Nationwide Class, the Nationwide Class invokes the CLRA on the grounds that Defendants do business in California, Defendants have their principal offices in California for purposes of their U.S. business activities, and a substantial part of marketing for the U.S. Websites occurs in California.
-See In re Clorox Consumer Litig., 894 F. Supp.
+8 As noted above in the class definition, the Nationwide Class excludes California 9 purchasers of Defendants' products during the respective class periods defined above.
+10 Although there are no California purchasers in the Nationwide Class, the Nationwide Class 11 invokes the CLRA on the grounds that Defendants do business in California, Defendants 12 have their principal offices in California for purposes of their U.S. business activities, and 13 a substantial part of marketing for the U.S. Websites occurs in California.
+See In re Clorox 14 Consumer Litig., 894 F. Supp.
 2d 1224, 1237-38 (N.D.
 Cal.
 2012).
-By way of example, the U.S. Entities all have their principal place of business in California.
-These offices are the U.S. headquarters of not only the U.S. Entities, but also of Boohoo Group and the UK Limited Entities.
+By way of example, 15 the U.S. Entities all have their principal place of business in California.
+These offices are 16 the U.S. headquarters of not only the U.S. Entities, but also of Boohoo Group and the UK 17 Limited Entities.
 Boohoo Group considers these Los Angeles offices its own.
-By way of further example, the Class made all credit card payments (and possibly payments using all other methods) for purchases made on the U.S. Websites to the U.S. Entities in California.
-Plaintiffs have alleged sufficient facts in this Complaint to demonstrate that the Nationwide Class may assert the CLRA and other California consumer protection statutes against Defendants in this action.
+By way of 18 further example, the Class made all credit card payments (and possibly payments using all 19 other methods) for purchases made on the U.S. Websites to the U.S. Entities in California.
+20 Plaintiffs have alleged sufficient facts in this Second Amended Complaint to demonstrate 21 that the Nationwide Class may assert the CLRA and other California consumer protection 22 statutes against Defendants in this action.